Istria is one of my favorite destinations in the world and here is why I recommend you to visit it:

 Do you know why?

 Being just 2 hours away by boat from Venice, Istria has an identical landscape to Tuscany.
-While the tourism is vastly growing in Croatia now, it is far from what they have there in Italy.
+While tourism is vastly growing in Croatia now (just check all the amazing things to do in Dubrovnik in 2 days only), it is far from what they have there in Italy.

-Because of the Italian “Dolce vita” and the abundance of tourist, the service in Italy might not always be great.
+Because of the Italian “Dolce vita” and the abundance of tourists, the service in Italy might not always be great.